 Articles of Association: lender or investor requires protection

-This "memo and articles" document is for a trading company with a simple structure where a minority shareholder or large lender invests.
-You are probably an advisor looking to protect this investor or make a proposal on behalf of the company.
-The investor may be a director, but we have assumed his interest will be protected without that.
-This version provides a reasonable, practical and balanced framework to manage and control the company, while protecting the investor.
+This set of articles has been written for a trading company that has a shareholder who requires special rights, whether to balance a minority stake or protect a debt investment.
+The owner may be a director, but we have assumed his or her interest will need to be protected without considering that status.
+These provisions give a reasonable, practical and balanced framework to manage and control the company, while protecting the shareholder.

 - Solicitor approved

 - Plain English makes editing easy

 - Guidance notes included

 About this document

 These articles give additional protection to one or more shareholders who may not be directors.

 The situations in which this document may be particularly useful include where:

 the company borrows money from a lender who also takes an equity interest, but who does not wish to be, or to appoint, a director on account of the responsibility that comes with that appointment.

 a majority shareholder who has controlled the company retires but wants to be sure that the smaller interest he or she has retained is still safe from unexpected activity by the remaining directors